exakat/exakat-docs/Reference/Rulesets.rst

 Typechecks
 ++++++++++

 This ruleset focuses on typehinting.
-Missing typehint, or inconsistent typehint, are reported.
+Missing typehints, or inconsistent typehint, are reported.

 Total : 26 analysis